Active adaptolates: motility-induced percolating structures with an adaptive packing geometry

-At intermediate barrier heights ($V=230 r_c^2$ and $V=290 r_c^2$), the distinct peak at $\rho\sim 0.05$ vanishes (Fig.~\ref{fig2}a), indicating that the active adaptolates are not phase separated.
-Instead, the density distribution for $V=230 r_c^2$ features a single broad maximum at $\rho \sim 0.62$, which corresponds to the square packing density ($=\pi/4 r_c^2$) of the ABPs in the square lattice.
-As the barrier height is increased further, for e.g. $V=290 r_c^2$, the peak becomes narrower, indicating that most of the ABPs are now arranged in a square packing structure.
-This is consistent with the behavior of the bond order parameters in Fig.~\ref{fig2}b, where we see that the value of $\psi_6$ decreases sharply as $V$ is increased beyond $200 r_c^2$ accompanied by a simultaneous increase of $\psi_4$.
+At intermediate barrier heights ($65 r_c^2 \lesssim V\lesssim 95 r_c^2$), the distinct peak at $\rho\sim 0.05$ vanishes (Fig.~\ref{fig2}a), indicating that the active adaptolates are not phase separated.
+Instead, the density distribution for $V=70 r_c^2$ features a single broad maximum at $\rho \sim 0.62$, which corresponds to the square packing density ($=\pi/4 r_c^2$) of the ABPs in the square lattice.
+As $V$ is increased further to $V=87 r_c^2$, the peak becomes narrower, indicating that most of the ABPs are now arranged in a square packing structure.
+This is consistent with the behavior of the bond order parameters in Fig.~\ref{fig2}b, where we see that $\psi_6$ decreases sharply as $V$ is increased beyond $60 r_c^2$ accompanied by a simultaneous increase of $\psi_4$.
 Overall, we have a lattice-induced transition from a phase-separated state with a hexagonal packing structure to a phase that adopts the structure of the underlying lattice while still requiring the interplay of activity and collision to exist.
-When $V$ increases further, beyond $400 r_c^2$, the height of the peak at $\rho\sim 0.62$ decreases (Fig.~\ref{fig2}a) because the square-ordered aggregates are gradually destroyed.
+When $V$ increases further, beyond $120 r_c^2$, the peak height at $\rho\sim 0.62$ decreases (Fig.~\ref{fig2}a) because the square-ordered aggregates are gradually destroyed.
 Then, the ABPs are randomly and uniformly pinned to different lattice minima because they do not self-propel fast enough to cross the potential barriers.
-As a result, the local density of the ABPs decreases, and we observe peaks emerging near $\rho\sim \phi = 0.5$ (which is the mean density of the ABPs).
-Since the square packing of the ABPs is weakened due to the random filling of the square lattice, the quartic bond order $\psi_4$ also decreases, as seen in Fig.~\ref{fig2}b.
-The structural difference between the three phases is also manifested in the cluster size distribution \cite{Buttinoni_PRL_Dynamical_Clustering_2013, Liao_SM_Clustering_Phase_2018, Maloney_SM_Clustering_Phase_2020} for different $V$.
-In Fig.~\ref{fig2}c, we show the number of particles $F(n)$ belonging to clusters of size $n$ in the stationary state (see Supplemental Material \cite{note1}) for different values of the lattice height $V$.
-For better visibility, $F(n)$ is normalized by its maximum value for each $V$.
-For $V\leq 290 r_c^2$, we see that most of the particles belong to a large cluster of size $n\gtrsim 0.7$.
-In contrast, for steep lattice heights $V\geq 400 r_c^2$, only small clusters are formed.
-Hence, $F(n)$ clearly distinguishes the trapped phase observed for steep lattice heights from the other two phases at low and intermediate lattice heights.
+As a result, the local density of the ABPs decreases, and we observe multiple peaks emerging near $\rho\sim \phi = 0.5$ (which is the mean density of the ABPs) corresponding to ABPs with less than four nearest neighbors at the adjacent minima.
+Since the square packing of the ABPs weakens due to the random filling of the square lattice, $\psi_4$ also decreases (Fig.~\ref{fig2}b).